Onthatile-CTU/Group3-project/README.md

         - Merging the Project File to the Github repo was the First difficulty

-        -There was a lot of trial and error here but...
+        - There was a lot of trial and error here but...

-        - Here's how i fixed it without creating a new repo or project:
+        - ### Here's how i fixed it without creating a new repo or project:
             > Step 1: Opened the Project in my Visual Studio
             > Step 2: (Clone local repo by navigating to :
                         Git (top left menu-bar) > local repositry > point or search for your project folder on your computer